SecurityPhoton/scanner/readme.md

 - `backend/`: Contains the FastAPI backend source code.
 - `frontend/Dockerfile`: Dockerfile for the frontend.
 - `backend/Dockerfile`: Dockerfile for the backend.
 - `frontend/nginx.conf`: Nginx global configuration file.
+Note, that it contains the timeout settings equal to 360 s - so for a scans, that will take more time to complete, it will not get the results to GUI.
+This is workaround, until it will be re-made.

 ## Example Response